OpenLauncherTeam/openlauncher/README.md

 # About

 This an open source Android launcher project, started from scratch.
 We aim to create a powerful and community driven Android launcher.

-Grab the [APKs](https://drive.google.com/folderview?id=0Bzv4cvBCpP9SMjdlREprdU13U1k&usp=sharing) here to test it and you can also help by reporting bugs.

 Features | Supported
 ------------ | -------------